-When use re 'taint' is in effect, and a tainted string is the target of a regex, the regex memories (or values returned by the m// operator in list context) are tainted.
-This feature is useful when regex operations on tainted data aren't meant to extract safe substrings, but to perform other transformations.
+When use re 'taint' is in effect, and a tainted string is the target of a regexp, the regexp memories (or values returned by the m// operator in list context) are tainted.
+This feature is useful when regexp operations on tainted data aren't meant to extract safe substrings, but to perform other transformations.